 to allow people to pick whether to use the social login or the default email

 The Facebook App’s domain should be set to your site’s domain, and under advanced settings the OAuth redirect URL should be yourdomain/auth/Facebook.

-If you set up a Twilio account, you can also activate text authentication, whereby instead of a confirmation email being sent, a confirmation text is sent to the user’s mobile containing a code they enter on the site to continue with their report/update/logging in.
+If you set up a Twilio account and enter the correct parameters in your configuration, you can also activate text authentication, whereby instead of a confirmation email being sent, a confirmation text is sent to the user’s mobile containing a code they enter on the site to continue with their report/update/logging in.
 The user flow behaviour is otherwise identical, it is merely using a phone number instead of an email for authentication.